tensor4all/TCIAlgorithms.jl/notebooks/bse_3d.md

 Here, $r$ denotes one of four (density $r=d$, magnetic $r=m$, singlet $r=s$, triplet $r=t$) channels, $\nu$ (and its primed variants) a fermionic Matsubara frequency (of the form $(2n+1)\pi/\beta$ for some integer $n$) and $\omega$ a bosonic Matsubara frequency (of the form $2m\pi/\beta$ for some integer $m$).
 The sums are performed over all fermionic frequencies and $\beta = 1/T$ is inverse temperature.

-If we chose to straightforwardly represent our quantities by sampling them in a box centered on the origin, the BSE would be easy to implement: For each bosonic frequency, two matrix-matrix multiplications would suffice.
+If we chose to straightforwardly represent our quantities by sampling them in a box centered on the origin, the BSE would be easy to implement: For each bosonic frequency, two matrix-matrix multiplications ($X^0$ is diagonal in $\nu$ and $\nu´$, so in practice only one matrix-matrix multiplication and one elementwise multiplication are performed; but the point here is that there are matrix-matrix multiplications to do) would suffice.
-But as this strategy sooner rather than later hits a wall in terms of computing power and memory requirements when approaching lower temperatures, where a larger frequency box is required to yield the same accuracy target in the BSE, people have been looking for alternative solutions for some time.
-(TODO: sources)
+But as this strategy sooner rather than later hits a wall in terms of computing power and memory requirements when approaching lower temperatures, where a larger frequency box is required to yield the same accuracy target in the BSE, people have been looking for alternative solutions for some time, resulting e.g. in the development of the sparse intermediate representation [@shinaoka2017compressing; @Li:2020eu; @Wallerberger2023].

 ## Quantics tensor trains

-In the present work, we utilize a quantics tensor train (QTT) representation [@Shinaoka2023].
+We utilize a quantics tensor train (QTT) representation [@Shinaoka2023].
 A function of a single Matsubara frequency $f_\nu$ can be approximately represented by its values on a $2^R$-frequency mesh $\nu \in \{\pi/\beta, 3\pi/\beta, \ldots, (2^{R+1} - 1)\pi/\beta\}$ (in practice, the frequency box is usually centered on the origin) where $R \in \mathbb{N}$ controls the accuracy of the representation.
 Each such $\nu$ can be written as
 $$